-I have taken sample data of 30 GB size.
+- Use Case: I have taken sample data of 30 GB size.
 This data is in the Hive database.
-We are going to perform analytics (aggregation and distinct operations) on this data and compare how Spark performs with respect to Impala.
+We will perform analytics (aggregation and distinct operations) on this data and compare how Spark performs concerning Impala.

-I have used the same cluster for Spark and Impala.
-It’s a 20-node cluster with 252 GB of RAM and each node has 48 cores in it.
+- Cluster configuration: I have used the same cluster for Spark and Impala.
+It’s a 20-node cluster with 252 GB of RAM; each node has 48 cores.

-I have written a spark application using hive context to fetch the data from Hive, and then used SQL on top of it to calculate the result and store it in HDFS.
-Spark gives a much-improved performance with cached data, hence I have cached the intermediate data set and reused it.
+- Spark: I have written a spark application using Hive context to fetch the data from Hive, and then used SQL on top of it to calculate the result and store it in HDFS.
+Spark gives a much-improved performance with cached data.
+Hence I have cached the intermediate data set and reused it.
 The best-case performance for the Spark query was 5 Mins.

-Simple Impala script was written consisting of two queries (One for aggregation and one for distinct) and was executed.
+- Impala: Simple Impala script consisted of two queries (One for aggregation and one for distinct) and was executed.
 The best-case performance for Impala Query was 2 Mins.

 Impala executes queries much faster than Spark.
-When given just enough memory to spark to execute it was 5x time slower than that of Impala Query.
+When given just enough memory to spark to execute, it was 5x times slower than Impala Query’s.

 Comparison Table of Spark vs Impala

-Below are the comparison table between Spark vs Impala:
+Below is the comparison table between Spark vs Impala: